Importance of fluid inertia for the orientation of spheroids settling in turbulent flow

-Using the Kolmogorov velocity scale~\citep{Frisch95}, $u_K \sim U_0 Re_f^{-1/4}$, we can rewrite this estimate as $R \sim ({W_s}/{u_K})^2$, consistent with the formulation in \cite{Gustavsson:19} where the width of the orientation distribution in the limit $R\gg 1$ is evaluated.
-At any rate, Eq.~(\ref{eq:R_turb}) shows that the fluid-inertia torque cannot be neglected when $Re_f$ is large, unless possibly when $W_s/U_0$ is very small.
-But in this limit the orientation distribution is approximately uniform.
-This means that the orientation bias analysed in \citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18} cannot be observed at large $Re_f$.
+Using the Kolmogorov velocity scale~\citep{Frisch95}, $u_K \sim U_0 Re_f^{-1/4}$, we can rewrite this estimate as $\mathscr{R} \sim ({W_s}/{u_K})^2$, consistent with the formulation in \cite{Gustavsson:19} where the width of the orientation distribution in the limit $\mathscr{R}\gg 1$ is evaluated.
+In any case, Eq.~(\ref{eq:R_turb}) shows that in the high $Re_f$ regime, the fluid-inertia torque can be neglected (\textit{i.e.}, $\mathscr{R}$ can be small) only if $W_s/U_0$ is small.
+In this limit, the orientation distribution is approximately uniform, as shown in \citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18}.
+This means that the orientation bias analysed in these works (preferential minimal drag) cannot be actually observed at large $Re_f$.